GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ## Adding Shaders and Lighting ##

 It's time to add shaders and lighting.
 Lights are created at their own location, and can be added anywhere in the graph.
 For efficiency, shaders should be added to the geometry as early as possible.
-Render options can be applied anywhere in the graph, but for this script it will be easiest to keep them at the end.

 ### Making some space ###

-Since you will be adding shader nodes after the scene nodes, you will first need to add some space in the middle of the graph:
+It will be best if you keep the render option nodes at the end of the graph.
+Since you will be adding shader nodes after the scene nodes, first add some space in the middle of the graph:

 1. Select the lower five nodes by clicking and dragging a marquee over them.

-2. Click and drag the nodes to a lower position in the graph.
+2. Click and drag the nodes to move thme to a lower position in the graph.

     ![The graph with some added space](images/mainRenderSettingsWithGap.png "The graph with some added space")